 This is particularly the case at sunset, so if you can time your visit for sunset, you will get to witness a wonderful sunset across the Eiffel Tower, and then watch the city lights come to life.

 The observation level is across two levels, one is inside and one is outside.
 The outside area is surrounded by glass, but there are cutouts so you can get reflection-free shots of the view.
 You can also bring a tripod up here!
-No wonder therefore that it’s on my list of favourite Paris photography locations.
+No wonder therefore that it’s on my list of favorite Paris photography locations.

 There’s a fee to go up Tour Montparnasse, but it’s free for holders of the Paris Pass.
+You can also buy individual tickets online in advance here.

 Paris Itinerary: Day 2